open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/AB-update.md

   `os-update-tool.sh -w -u <file_path_to_EMT_image> -s <check_sum_value>`
 - Execute the update tool with the apply command to set the newly written image to be used for the next boot:
   `os-update-tool.sh -a`

+**Step 4:**  The `os-update.sh` script creartes a default user after the EMT image update, which is accomplished by modifying the cloud configuration file.

+> **Note:** In this release, we configure cloud-init to create **only** default user.

-- Reboot: Restart the system to boot from the newly applied EMT image.
+**Step 5:** Reboot - Restart the system to boot from the newly applied EMT image.

-**Step 4:** Upon successful boot, verify that the system is running correctly with the new image:
+**Step 6:** Upon successful boot, verify that the system is running correctly with the new image:

 - `sudo bootctl list`
   `sudo cat /etc/lsb-release`